-George Vecsey says Off Speed is “a literate and knowing little gem (that) has already rejuvenated me.”
+George Vecsey says Off Speed is “a literate and knowing little gem.”
 McDermott’s description of his first big-league game “reminds me of a boy’s rambunctious bus pub crawl with Welsh elders in the classic Dylan Thomas short story ‘The Outing.’ ”

 “Off Speed is baseball magic.
 As soon as Terry McDermott set down thirteen deft definitions of pitches with which I happily began to quibble, then gave me Willie Stargell likening the attempt to hit Sandy Koufax to trying to drink coffee with a fork, I fell into a flow state that held to the last chapter.” —David James Duncan, author of The Brothers K